velariastarfire/Immensum/README.md

 2. **Compute:** The engine calculates the data down to the exact digit without any truncation.
 3. **Output:** The exact result is returned to your cell instantly as a stable text string, preserving every single decimal and integer.

-Perfect for advanced cryptography data, massive financial ledgers, scientific datasets, or any high-stakes project where a single lost digit of precision compromises the entire calculation.
+Built for anyone managing high-precision numbers—whether you are tracking blockchain token allocations, auditing multi-million dollar ledgers, or simply tired of spreadsheet workarounds silently destroying your data.

 ---